oliviermizero/JavaBackendProjects/README.md

 These are Java coding projects for the backend software development program built by me during the summer of 2025.
+The projects include an automated version of the classic card game WAR using classes and objects.